Kurozakuro

 (クロザクロ, Kurozakuro) is a Japanese manga series written and illustrated by Yoshinori Natsume.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 2004 to January 2006 and compiled into seven tankōbon volumes.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 2004 to January 2006, with its chapters collected in seven tankōbon volumes.
 In North America, the manga was licensed for English release by Viz Media.

 Plot

 Mikito Sakurai is a high school student who endures daily bullying but refuses to retaliate due to his aversion to violence.
 One day, a mysterious orb enters his bag and, while he sleeps, lodges itself in his mouth, causing him to swallow it.
 In a dream, he encounters a strange boy named Zakuro, who asks, "What is your desire?"
 Upon waking, Mikito discovers he no longer needs his glasses and experiences an insatiable hunger.
 When his bullies attempt to extort money from him, he is overwhelmed by an unfamiliar rage.
 After refusing their demands and hearing their taunts, he retaliates with a single punch, breaking one assailant's jaw and revealing his newfound superhuman strength.

 Later, when confronted by a larger group of bullies, Mikito violently defeats them, realizing he now takes pleasure in bloodshed—a stark contrast to his previous revulsion.
 However, his power carries a dire consequence: violent impulses consume him, distorting his perception of others as mere "meat."
 He struggles against an overwhelming urge to consume human flesh, even nearly attacking his own sister.
 One night, he senses an ominous presence and follows it to a gruesome scene where a man stands over a murdered woman.
 The man initially mistakes Mikito for an ally before a cloaked assailant interrupts, wielding strange weapons and wearing a bell on his right ear.

 The murderer transforms into an ogre, engaging in a brief battle before the cloaked man gains the upper hand.
 The dying ogre begs Mikito to transform and assist him, but the cloaked man swiftly executes the creature before turning on Mikito.
 His weapon weakens Mikito, who barely escapes after being threatened with the murder of his family if he resists.
 Mikito later learns that the orb he ingested was an ogre core, an object that transforms humans into ogres.
 His existence soon attracts the attention of Ogre Hunters, setting the stage for further conflict.